marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   nontrivial sequences of insns).
 With :option:`-funswitch-loops` it also moves operands of conditions that are invariant out of the loop, so that we can use just trivial invariantness analysis in loop unswitching.
 The pass also includes store motion.
-The pass is implemented in tree-ssa-loop-im.c.
+The pass is implemented in :samp:`tree-ssa-loop-im.c`.

   Canonical induction variable creation.
 This pass creates a simple counter for number of iterations of the loop and replaces the exit condition of the loop using it, in case when a complicated analysis is necessary to determine the number of iterations.
 Later optimizations then may determine the number easily.
-The pass is implemented in tree-ssa-loop-ivcanon.c.
+The pass is implemented in :samp:`tree-ssa-loop-ivcanon.c`.

   Induction variable optimizations.
 This pass performs standard induction variable optimizations, including strength reduction, induction variable merging and induction variable elimination.
-The pass is implemented in tree-ssa-loop-ivopts.c.
+The pass is implemented in :samp:`tree-ssa-loop-ivopts.c`.

   Loop unswitching.
 This pass moves the conditional jumps that are invariant out of the loops.
 To achieve this, a duplicate of the loop is created for each possible outcome of conditional jump(s).
-The pass is implemented in tree-ssa-loop-unswitch.c.
+The pass is implemented in :samp:`tree-ssa-loop-unswitch.c`.

   Loop splitting.
 If a loop contains a conditional statement that is always true for one part of the iteration space and false for the other this pass splits the loop into two, one dealing with one side the other only with the other, thereby removing one inner-loop conditional.
-The pass is implemented in tree-ssa-loop-split.c.
+The pass is implemented in :samp:`tree-ssa-loop-split.c`.

-  The optimizations also use various utility functions contained in tree-ssa-loop-manip.c, cfgloop.c, cfgloopanal.c and cfgloopmanip.c.
+  The optimizations also use various utility functions contained in :samp:`tree-ssa-loop-manip.c`, :samp:`cfgloop.c`, :samp:`cfgloopanal.c` and :samp:`cfgloopmanip.c`.

   Vectorization.
 This pass transforms loops to operate on vector types instead of scalar types.
 Data parallelism across loop iterations is exploited